View source: R/entropy_trivar.R

 | entropy_trivar | R Documentation |

-Computes trivariate entropies of all triples of (discrete) variables in a multivariate data set.
+Computes trivariate entropies of all triples of discrete variables in a multivariate data set.

 entropy_trivar(dat)

-| dat | dataframe with rows as observations and columns as variables.
+dataframe with rows as observations and columns as variables.
 Variables must all be observed or transformed categorical with finite range spaces. |

-Trivariate entropies can be used to check for functional relationships and
+Trivariate entropies can be used to check for functional relationships and stochastic independence between triples of variables.

-The trivariate entropy H(X,Y,Z) of three discrete random variables X, Y and Z
+The trivariate entropy H(X,Y,Z) of three discrete random variables X, Y, and Z is bounded according to

 H(X,Y) <= H(X,Y,Z) <= H(X,Z) + H(Y,Z) - H(Z).